Key Takeaways

 1. Finding Specific Server Technologies

-- intitle:"Index of": This query is usually used for finding directory listings.
+Intitle: "Index of": This query is usually used for finding directory listings.
 In most cases, these listings come from default server configurations and may inadvertently include sensitive files or directories on the public server.

-- Example: intitle:"Index of" inurl:/config/ site:abc.com – May reveal exposed /config/ directory on abc.com.
+Example: intitle: "Index of" inurl:/config/ site:abc.com – May reveal exposed /config/ directory on abc.com.

-- inurl: ".git": Searches for publicly exposed Git repositories.
-If a repository accidentally has its .git folder left open as part of the public, this causes sensitive codes or information placed in the repo to be revealed accidentally.
+Inurl: ".git": Searches for publicly exposed Git repositories.
+If a repository accidentally has its .git folder left open as part of the public, this causes sensitive code or information placed in the repo to be revealed accidentally.

-- inurl:"/cgi-bin/": This query passes through the cgi-bin directory usually used for running CGI scripts.
-Some of these CGI scripts may be quite insecure and be obvious targets for exploitation.
+Inurl: "/cgi-bin/": This query passes through the cgi-bin directory, usually used for running CGI scripts.
+Some of these CGI scripts may be quite insecure and obvious targets for exploitation.

-- Example: inurl:"/cgi-bin/" site:legacy.abc.com – Finds all CGI script folders on an older subdomain like legacy.abc.com.
+Example: inurl:"/cgi-bin/" site:legacy.abc.com – Finds all CGI script folders on an older subdomain like legacy.abc.com.

 2. Exposed Databases and Sensitive Data Location

-- inurl:"/phpmyadmin/": This query detects URLs including phpMyAdmin, a web-based MySQL management tool, to whose interface attackers might gain access to databases if not secured by some means.
+inurl: "/phpmyadmin/": This query detects URLs including phpMyAdmin, a web-based MySQL management tool, to whose interface attackers might gain access to databases if not secured by some means.

-- Example: inurl:"/phpmyadmin" site:admin.abc.com – Checks if admin.abc.com has an exposed phpMyAdmin panel.
+Example: inurl:"/phpmyadmin" site:admin.abc.com – Checks if admin.abc.com has an exposed phpMyAdmin panel.

-- intext:"Warning: mysql_fetch_array": This searches for error messages often shown upon the failure of MySQL query.
-The existence of such statements would imply the usage of poorly sanitized queries which are likely vulnerable to SQL Injection attacks.
+Intext: "Warning: mysql_fetch_array": This searches for error messages often shown upon the failure of a MySQL query.
+The existence of such statements would imply the usage of poorly sanitized queries, which are likely vulnerable to SQL Injection attacks.

-- Example: intext:"Warning: mysql_fetch_array" site:store.abc.com – Finds SQL error messages on store.abc.com.
+Example: intext:"Warning: mysql_fetch_array" site:store.abc.com – Finds SQL error messages on store.abc.com.

-- filetype:sql intext:"password": Searching for SQL dump files with the word "password" in them can find database backups possibly containing sensitive user data like usernames or password.
+filetype: sql intext:"password": Searching for SQL dump files with the word "password" in them can find database backups possibly containing sensitive user data like usernames or passwords.

-- Example: filetype:sql intext:"password" site:data.abc.com – Looks for SQL files containing passwords on data.abc.com.
+Example: filetype:sql intext:"password" site:data.abc.com – Looks for SQL files containing passwords on data.abc.com.

 These Google Dorking commands are especially critical for identifying sensitive database leaks.
 Google Dorking like this is useful for audits, but is Google Dorking illegal when it leads to viewing or downloading private data?
 Often, yes.